 Space is limited!
 Please register by May 9.
 Call: 734-720-0671 or purchase online below (online includes a $2 service charge).

-Interested in sponsoring this or another art talk?
+Interested in sponsoring an art talk or lecture series?
 Please contact the DCA.

 The activities of the DCA are supported by the MICHIGAN COUNCIL FOR ARTS AND CULTURAL AFFAIRS and the NATIONAL ENDOWMENT FOR THE ARTS.
 Please click on their logos to understand the importance of state government investment and the impact of public funding on the arts in our community.